agiordan101/ft_ssl/README.md

         * rsautl

-3. **FLAGS**
+FLAGS
+==

     Each commands has some of these flags

-    - *Global flags :*
+    Global flags :
+    --
         * -help           display this summary and exit
-        * -a              decode/encode the input/output in base64, depending on the encrypt mode
-        * -A              used with -[a | -decin base64 | -encout base64] to specify base64 buffer as a single line

-        - *Input related flags :*
         * -i          input file for plaintext
+        * -o          output file for hash
         * -decin      decode the input with the given hashing command (command flags can ONLY be passed after)
         * -passin     send password for input decryption (flag -decin <cmd> needs to exist before)

-        - *Output related flags :*
-            * -o          output file for hash
         * -encout     encode the output with the given hashing command (command flags can ONLY be passed after)
         * -passout    send password for output encryption (flag -encout <cmd> needs to exist before)
-            * -q          quiet mode

-    - *Message Digest flags :*
+        * -a              decode/encode the input/output in base64, depending on the encrypt mode
+        * -A              used with -[a | -decin base64 | -encout base64] to specify base64 buffer as a single line
+        * -s              print the sum of the given string
         * -p              echo STDIN to STDOUT and append the checksum to STDOUT
         * -r              reverse the format of the output
-        * -s              print the sum of the given string
+        * -q          quiet mode

+    Ciphers flags :
-    - *Ciphers flags :*
+    -
         * -e              encrypt mode (default mode) (-e has priority over * -d)
         * -d              decrypt mode

         - *Only DES :*
             * -k          send the key in hex
-            * -s          send the salt in hex
+            * -s          send the salt in hex (Overwrite global -s behavior)
-            * -p          send password in ascii
+            * -p          send password in ascii (Overwrite global -s behavior)
             * -v          send initialization vector in hex
             * -P          print the vector/key and exit
             * -nopad      disable standard block padding